 "I think we're property.
 I should say we belong to something.
-That once upon a time, this earth was No-man's Land, that other worlds explored and colonized here, and fought among themselves for possesion, but that now it's owned by something ... all others warned off."
+That once upon a time, this earth was No-man's Land, that other worlds explored and colonised here, and fought among themselves for possession, but that now it's owned by something ... all others warned off."

 "One of the greatest of secrets that have eventually been found out was for ages blabbed by all the pots and kettles of the world ...
 A tree cannot find out, as it were, how to blossom, until comes blossom-time.
 A social growth cannot find out the use of steam-engines until comes steam-engine-time."